obriencw/Woof-Walkers/README.md

 ## Daily Progress
-**April 20 (82%)**
+**April 21 (82%)**
-* Custom queries working as expected
+* Fixed CRUD for updating a user
+* Fixed CRUD for deleting dog to avoid foreign key constraint

 **ToDo**
 * Add testing
-* Fix CRUD to delete dog and delete appointment to avoid foreign key constraint error
-* Fix CRUD for updating a user
+* Add ability to schedule walks for more than one dog

+*April 20 (82%)
+* Custom queries working as expected

 *April 19 (82%)
 * Added custom queries (not complete)